petermp79/coding-challenges/README.md

 # CODING TEST SUCKS!!!

 This repo keeps track of solutions to coding challenge problems that I worked on for practice for over 2 months.
-A Facebook recruiter talked me into this effort as he knew that people in my generation are not well-prepared for coding challenge despite of his hiring manager interests in my past professional experience.
+A Facebook recruiter talked me into this effort as he knew that people of my generation are not well-prepared for coding challenge despite of his hiring manager interests in my past professional experience.
 According to him, even a director position at Facebook requires coding challenge as the first step.